 The project will provide significant economic benefits for the area and city at a time when the need for private investment in its long-term future is urgent.
 Construction of 250 Water alone will generate more than $1.1 billion in economic output over three years for both the city and the state, $551 million in new labor income, and roughly 1,000 construction jobs.
 Once the building is open, the site is projected to create an estimated 2,150 new direct and indirect full and part-time positions, and annually generate $567 million in economic output for New York City, along with $287 million in wages, salaries and benefits.

 What additional project approvals are required?

-The formal public review process will begin in Fall 2020 by seeking review and approval from the Landmarks Preservation Commission.
+The formal public review process began by seeking review and approval from the New York City Landmarks Preservation Commission.
+The project was revised based on the commissioners response in a January 2021 public hearing.
+An updated proposal will be presented to the LPC in April.
 Following that, the proposal will enter the Uniform Land Use Review Procedure, known as ULURP, which calls for review by Community Board 1, the Manhattan Borough President, City Planning Commission and New York City Council.
-There will be multiple opportunities for public consultation and additional input with a minimum of five public hearings over the next year.
+Each step of this review process provides opportunities for public consultation and additional input with a minimum of seven public hearings during 2021.